ModiaSim/ModiaMath.jl/docs/src/man/Overview.md

 that are based on this interface.

-In order to simplify the definition of direct ModiaMath models (to evaluate and test ModiaMath functionality), the macro [`@composition`](@ref) has been introduced.
+In order to simplify the definition of direct ModiaMath models (to evaluate and test ModiaMath functionality), the macro [`@component`](@ref) has been introduced.
-In examples in directory ModiaMath/examples/xxx.jl use this model definition.
+The examples in directory ModiaMath/examples/xxx.jl use this model definition.
-In directory ModiaMath/examples/withoutMacros/xxx.jl the same examples are present, however, the macro has been manually expanded.
+In directory ModiaMath/examples/withoutMacros/xxx.jl the same examples are present, however, the macro has been manually expanded (to show and test the result of the macro).
+The [`@component`](@ref) does not yet support events.
+If events are present in a model, the model has to be defined as shown in the examples of directory ModiaMath/examples/withoutMacros_withoutVariables.

 ## Getting Started